 CHIANG MAI TO THE GREAT WALL OF CHINA

-This 25-day motorcycle expedition takes you from Chiang Mai to the Great Wall of China, crossing Thailand, Laos, and China on an unforgettable 5,800+ km journey.
-You'll ride through Tibetan highlands, Silk Road cities, and breathtaking mountain landscapes, visiting five UNESCO World Heritage Sites along the way—a true once-in-a-lifetime adventure.
+This 25-day motorcycle expedition takes you from Chiang Mai to the Great Wall of China and finally Beijing, crossing Thailand, Laos, and China on an unforgettable 5,300+ km journey.
+You'll ride through Tibetan highlands, Silk Road cities, and breathtaking mountain landscapes, visiting five UNESCO World Heritage Sites along the way: a true once-in-a-lifetime adventure.

 Thailand, Laos, Tibet/China